About The Divorcer

 Yay indeed, Cole is thinking.
 Carson means serious cash.
 Big in crude.
 Now natural gas.
 Crumbling marriage or not, get a grip, buddy.
 Or don’t.
 Just sign right there.

 “Ok, Mr. Carson.
 I’m going to get started on this immediately.
 You came to the right place.
 Couple more questions, then we can get you out of here.
-I know this can be uncomfortable at first—my thought is to get the preliminaries done and dusted.”
+I understand this can be uncomfortable at first—my thought is to get the preliminaries done and dusted.”

 “Let’s start with your family.”